aws/aws-mysql-odbc/docs/GettingStarted.md

 # Getting Started

+## Obtaining the AWS Advanced JDBC Wrapper

+You will find installers for Windows, MacOS and Linux that can be downloaded directly from [GitHub Releases](https://github.com/awslabs/aws-mysql-odbc/releases) to install the AWS ODBC Driver for MySQL.

 ## Installing the AWS ODBC Driver for MySQL

 ### Windows
-Download the `.msi` Windows installer for your system; run the installer and follow the onscreen instructions.
+Download the `.msi` Windows installer for your system; execute the installer and follow the onscreen instructions.
 The default target installation location for the driver files is `C:\Program Files\AWS ODBC Driver for MySQL`.
 An ANSI driver and a Unicode driver will be installed, named respectively `AWS ODBC ANSI Driver for MySQL` and `AWS ODBC Unicode Driver for MySQL`.
-To uninstall the ODBC driver, open the same installer file and follow the onscreen instructions to remove the driver.
+To uninstall the ODBC driver, open the same installer file, select the option to uninstall the driver and follow the onscreen instructions to successfully uninstall the driver.

 ### MacOS
 Download the `.pkg` installer; run the installer and follow the onscreen instructions.
 The default target installation location for the driver folder is `/usr/local/`.
 Note that for a MacOS system, additional steps are required to configure the driver and Data Source Name (DSN) entries before you can use the driver(s).
 Initially, the installer will register two driver entries with two corresponding DSN entries.
 For information about [how to configure the driver and DSN settings](#configuring-the-driver-and-dsn-entries), review the configuration sample.
 There is no uninstaller at this time, but all the driver files can be removed by deleting the target installation directory.